wiseminds/webrtc-server/README.md

 # webrtc-server
-A webrtc turn server using MediaSoup
+A webrtc stun server using MediaSoup